-I believe it is the pastor’s job, not only teach the congregation how to make disciples, but to lead through example by making disciples himself.
+I believe it is the pastor’s job, not only to teach the congregation how to make disciples, but to lead through example by making disciples himself.
 For the pastor, disciple making is accomplished through a weekly pulpit ministry, small group ministries, and through one-on-one counseling and discipleship.
 As the pastor invests in his people, his goal is not only to help them understand the Word of God more deeply, but to help them apply God’s Word to their lives, so that they then can go and make disciples themselves in the surrounding community and within their spheres of influence.

 Finally, the pastor should be a man of integrity, who submits all his decisions to prayer and the Word of God.
 He should be committed to gospel-centered, Christ-exalting, expositional preaching that is grounded in the text.
 By faithfully adhering to the Word of God, his ministry will speak to the culture, and hopefully be culturally transformative, not just culturally relevant.